SAP/cloud-security-services-integration-library/docs/IAS-XSUAA-token-xchange.md

 # IAS to XSUAA Token exchange
 Token exchange supports principal propagation from an IAS-based app/service to an XSUAA-based service, logically staying in the same zone.
 This is a hybrid scenario of cross consumption between IAS and XSUAA.
+This hybrid scenario is required when Xsuaa is used as authorization service in IAS context.

 ### Scenario
 The user is logged in to a multitenant application that has adopted IAS and zones.